 An alternative option involves heading to Tarakan Island which is serviced by direct morning flights from Jakarta with Batik Air and daily afternoon flights from Makassar with Lion Air.
 From here, you can catch a three-hour ferry ride to Derawan.

 Some of these, such as Bali, are popular tourist spots in their own right.
 These cities and islands are worth exploring and adding a few extra days to your itinerary can be a great way to break-up a long journey.
 Others, however, offer less in the way of attractions.
-Jakarta, Makassar in South Sulawesi, and Kupang in southwest Timor for example, are not particular known as major tourist destinations, and travellers plan for airport layovers or overnight stops in airport hotels enroute to their final destination.
+Jakarta, Makassar in South Sulawesi, and Kupang in southwest Timor for example, are not particularly known as major tourist destinations, and travellers plan for airport layovers or overnight stops in airport hotels enroute to their final destination.

-As with most things in Indonesia, punctuality can be a problem, particularly when organising transfers and layovers.
+As with many things in Indonesia, punctuality can be a problem, particularly when organising transfers and layovers.
 But, after a few days on ‘island time’, most travellers learn how to plan for these possible delays and begin to appreciate the slower pace of life.
 It is also worth noting, booking your domestic flights in advance can be a challenge, with airline websites often not functioning properly or offering any means of booking, despite claims to the contrary.
 That said, some airlines are better than others in this regard, and if you’re in the country already, tickets can be easily booked through offices and agents.

 Lastly, don’t be alarmed if passengers are asked to say a prayer before takeoff.
 This may seem a little foreboding but is common practice aboard several airlines within the country.